top of page

 William Craft to Ellen Craft on the first night they left on their journey to freedom

-To commemorate the 175th Anniversary ... of the legendary 1848 escape from enslavement by William and Ellen Craft, direct descendants of The Crafts in the United States established the William & Ellen Craft Foundation (WECF) in December 2023.
-The William and Ellen Craft Foundation (WECF) is a 501(c)3 non-profit organization committed to advancing Black American history, education, and civil rights by amplifying and preserving the legacy of its ancestors, William and Ellen Craft.
+To commemorate the 175th Anniversary of the legendary 1848 escape from enslavement by William and Ellen Craft, direct descendants of The Crafts in the United States established the William & Ellen Craft Foundation in December 2023.
+The WECFoundation is a 501(c)3 non-profit organization committed to advancing Black History, education, and civil rights by amplifying and preserving the legacy of its ancestors, William and Ellen Craft.
+Read more about WECFoundation here.

 Inspired by the work started by our formerly enslaved ancestors, international abolitionists William and Ellen Craft, we believe passionately in the power of education, advocacy and respect for cultural heritage to change lives and shape future generations.

-The mission of the William and Ellen Craft Foundation is to preserve and amplify the legacy of William and Ellen Craft; to champion the depth, breadth and richness of Black History and to advocate for human rights through supporting endeavors in education and preservation.
+The mission of the William & Ellen Craft Foundation (WECFoundation) is to preserve and amplify the legacy of William and Ellen Craft; to champion the depth, breadth and richness of Black History and to advocate for human rights through supporting endeavors in education and preservation.

 Ellen Craft disguised as a slave master in 1848.

 The extraordinary story of the formerly enslaved William and Ellen Craft has been captured for nearly two centuries via publications, oral history, legal material, photos, moving images, exhibitions, eyewitness accounts and more.
-However, their escape from enslavement is often where their story stops for some people.
-Learn more.
+However, their escape from enslavement is often where their story stops for some people—it shouldn't...
+Learn more here.

 MASTER SLAVE HUSBAND WIFE